-- 1. Check the System Shutdown checkbox.
-See Figure 31-1. - Select the Shutdown System Delay Time field and enter the number of minutes (1 to 255) on the numeric keypad.
+- Check the System Shutdown checkbox.
+Refer to Figure 40-1. - Select the Shutdown System Delay Time field and enter the number of minutes (1 to 255) on the numeric keypad.
 The default is 20 minutes. - 3.
 Push Enter to retain the value.

-Disable Endquns
+Disable Endguns